latestchatty/chromeshack/CONTRIBUTING.md

   TESTPW=password
   ```

-- Create the login cookie fixture: `pnpm generate-cookie`
+- Authenticate your credentials and create the login cookie fixture in `.env`: `pnpm testlogin`
-- Run the test suite (NOTE: this can take significant machine resources): `pnpm test`
+- Run the test suite (NOTE: this can take significant machine resources): `pnpm build && pnpm test` or `./test.sh` in the project root.

 ## Release procedure